To the applicants to the BIG PhD program :

 NOTE: Please note '[POSTDOC]' or '[GRAD]' in the subject line.
 If you do not hear back in one week, feel free to send a reminder.
 Mass emails that do not meet basic requirements will not be acknowledged.

-Postdoctoral Fellowships (updated Nov 1 , 2015)
+Postdoctoral Fellowships (updated November 2019)

-Multiple positions are available, in the following areas:
+Current openings are in the following areas:

 There are multiple openings for graduate students.
 The focus of the work will be computational, but, if desired, the student will have an opportunity to carry out wet-lab work in one of the collaborating laboratories.